KhronosGroup/SPIRV-Tools/README.md

 The release generally uses the most recent compatible version of SPIRV-Headers available at the time of release.
-No version of SPIRV-Headers other than the one listed in the DEPS file is guaranteed to work the SPIRV-Tools release.
+No version of SPIRV-Headers other than the one listed in the DEPS file is guaranteed to work with the SPIRV-Tools release.

 ## Supported features